 The purpose of the Citizens’ Police Academy is to develop citizen awareness and understanding of the role of law enforcement in our community and an opportunity for law enforcement to hear from you.

-and is ten weeks long with classes being held every Wednesday from 6:00 p.m. to 9:00 p.m. and one Saturday morning.
-The class size is limited to the first 30 applicants’ admitted.
+The academy is held each year starting in February.
+It is ten weeks long with classes being held every Wednesday from 6:00 p.m. to 9:00 p.m. and one Saturday morning.
+The class size is limited to the first 30 applicants admitted.
 Prior attendees may be admitted after all new applicants are processed (if class space is available).

 Courses include: patrol function, K-9 programs, property crimes, gang enforcement, narcotics investigation, crime prevention, firearms, court process, DUI investigations, traffic law, investigations and defensive tactics.

-Participants will be given an opportunity to ride with a patrol officer from one of the agencies for a maximum three-hour period.
+Participants are given an opportunity to ride with a patrol officer from one of the agencies for a maximum three-hour period.
 Participants are required to attend all classes however, the Academy Staff may grant excused absences on a case-by-case basis.

 For further information contact:

 Deputy Jordan Spencer

 Cowlitz County Sheriff’s Office

 Kelso Police Department

 Sgt.
 Doug Kazensky